mate-academy/react_static-list-of-todos/README.md

 Split the given `App` markup into component following the rules:

-- don't change class names, they are used in tests;
+- don't change CSS class names, they are used in tests;
 - `TodoList` takes the `todos` and renders one `TodoInfo` per `todo` in the array;
 - `TodoInfo` takes the `todo` and renders its details, including a `todo.user` with `UserInfo` component if the todo has a user;
 - make sure that the `TodoInfo` has a `TodoInfo--completed` modifier for all completed todos;